nkdAgility/azure-devops-migration-tools/docs/index.md

 ## Terms

-naked Agility Limited creates and maintains the "Visual Studio Team Services Bulk Data Editor Engine" project under its [terms of business](https://nkdagility.com/company/consulting-terms-of-business/) and allows full access to the source code for customers and the general public.
+naked Agility Limited & our contibutors creates and maintains the "VSTS Sync Migration" project under its [terms of business](https://nkdagility.com/company/consulting-terms-of-business/) and allows full access to the source code for customers and the general public.